arnaudeveloper/msp430-HM10/README.md

 3. Try to connect and initialize a dialogue

   Once you have a MAC address, you could try to connect it.
-To do this you must send AT+CO0[MAC] command.
+To do this you must send `AT+CO` command.
   ```c
 /* Set AT_CON*/
 while(match==0)                     // Resend the command is the communication fail